tipii/42_philosophers/README.md

 * How to work on the same memory space
 * Notions : mutex, semaphore and shared memory

-## RULES
-* Coded in C, respecting the norm
-* n philosophers are sitting at a table and have one of three state : eat, think, sleep
-* philoserphers share one memory space (spaghetti bowl)
-* a philosopher must eat with two forks, one for each hand		??
-Two forks to make ??
-* philosophers should not die (starving)
-* every philosopher need to eat
-* a philosopher doesn't talk to another and dont know when another die		??
-Some wait for to access mutex ??
-* when finish eating, he goes to sleep		?? when he used mutex, change state for waiting ??
-* sleep -> think		?? from waiting to wait free mutex ??
-* simulation stop when a philosopher die

 ## TECHNICAL
 * Options for ./exec : number_of_philosophers, time_to_die, time_to_eat, time_to_sleep, [nbr_philo_must_eat]
 * number_of_philosophers : is the number of philosophers and also the number of forks